Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/MIGRATIONGUIDE.md

     await foreach (PartitionEvent receivedEvent in consumer.ReadEventsFromPartitionAsync(partitionId, startingPosition, cancellationSource.Token))
     {
         // At this point, the loop will wait for events to be available in the partition.
 When an event
-        // is available, the loop will iterate with the event that was received.
+        // is available, the loop will iterate with the event that was read.
 Because we did not
         // specify a maximum wait time, the loop will wait forever unless cancellation is requested using
         // the cancellation token.
     }
 }
 ```

-See [`ReadEvents.cs`](https://github.com/Azure/azure-sdk-for-net/blob/master/sdk/eventhub/Azure.Messaging.EventHubs/samples/Sample04_ReadEvents.cs) for a sample program demonstrating this.
+See [`ReadEvents.cs`](https://github.com/Azure/azure-sdk-for-net/blob/master/sdk/eventhub/Azure.Messaging.EventHubs/samples/Sample09_ReadEventsFromAKnownPosition.cs) for a sample program demonstrating this.

 ### Migrating code from `EventProcessorHost` to `EventProcessorClient` for reading events